Vyral/base-template/_posts/2020-07-13-q-what-are-the-2-best-upgrades-you-can-make-to-your-property.md

 <p style="text-align:center"><em>Here are the two best upgrades a property can make.</em></p>

 If you’re a homeowner looking to spruce up your unit a bit, what updates offer the best bang for your buck?
-The average home in Hawaii is usually anywhere from 40 to 60 years old—wow, that’s my age; I need an update\!&nbsp;
+The average home in Hawaii is usually anywhere from 40 to 60 years old—wow, that’s my age; I need an update!&nbsp;

 Jokes aside, you can’t just take your 60-year-old unit and put it on the market for rent.
 It won’t rent, and if it does, it won’t rent for a lot of money.
 So where should you invest your time and money?&nbsp;